ehalmkro/hive_assignment/README.md

  `npm install && npm start`

 The initialization will take a while as the server is fetching a lot of rate limited data from the API.

+After the server has initialized, navigate to `http://localhost:3001`.

 ## Additional commands